A mini-vacation along the Gallatin.

 All stretches of the river intrigue me, from the lazy, meandering bends of the Park section, to the sweeping, strainer-clogged portion out in the valley.
 From south to the mouth, I want to fish it all, and I finally have a plan.

 Here's how it will work.
 Leaving town around noon on Friday, I'll start at the very beginning—sort of.
 The first water I’ll fish will actually be the Madison, where it spills out of the Park near West Yellowstone.
 That will be basecamp number one.
-West is a tourist zoo in the summer, but I won't stick around long and by not going into Yellowstone Park proper, I’ll avoid much of the ruckus.
+West can be a little hectic in the summer, but I won't stick around long and by not going into Yellowstone Park proper, I’ll avoid much of the ruckus.
 But I am on vacation, and I want a clean bed and a prepared meal to kick off the weekend.
 An evening spent plucking browns from the Madison’s upper stretches is just too good to pass up, anyhow.

 The next morning, I'll start early—there’s a lot of water to cover and I plan on hitting it all.
 Plying the canyon stretch all day, I'll leave no pull-out uncovered, bring fine specimens to net all the colors of the rainbow.

 If I’ve done it right, I’ll have fished all day without making much geographical progress.
 Ideally, I’ll be in the canyon yet, and still fishing its pocket water as the sun sets.
 I'll camp, either along some Forest Service road or at a designated campground.
-Either way, there will be whiskey and a fire.
+Either way, there will be whiskey and a fire after swinging by the Cave in Big Sky for a fifth.

 Sunday morning, I’ll make haste for the valley stretch, bumping along River Rd., taking the time to stop at the designated access sites along the way.
 The river is wholly different here, and can be intimidating; I’ll fish micro-features and fragment the waterway into riffles, cutbanks, and channels.